-*This content has been reviewed by Dr. Nick Bellissimo (School of Nutrition, Ryerson University)
+*This content has been reviewed by Dr. Nick Bellissimo (School of Nutrition, Toronto Metropolitan University)

 Cognition is an overall term used to describe the mental skills people use to acquire, process, store, and transform information to carry out everyday tasks.
 Cognition is an outcome of brain function, and is composed of multiple elements, including perception, attention, memory, executive functions (i.e. the control of behaviors, such as organization and planning, initiating tasks, and/or regulating emotions), and decision making.